oroinc/crm/README.md

 - deal with select type and multi options

-- rename option_id field as value_optionid to be similar than other backend type

-- options value are scopable ?

 - add unit tests on repository / listener

-- move backend type and storage from AbstractAttributeType ? move them in AbstractAttribute class ? -> move in model root folder ?
+- add default_value behavior

-- move behavior impl on concret classes
+- add is_unique behavior

-- use event dispatcher in flexible manager on createATtribute, createEntity, etc
+- use event dispatcher in flexible manager on createAttribute, createEntity, etc to allow to plug some code

 - deal with in, like, etc in queries

-- add is_unique behavior
-- add default_value behavior
-- default fallback in queries
+- default fallback (locale, scope) in queries